 To be eligible you must:

-- be enrolled or have applied to enrol full-time or part-time, in the Bachelor of Digital Media Honours program (2081) with a Visual Arts Focus, at Queensland College of Art, Griffith University
+- be enrolled or have applied to enrol, full-time or part-time, in a design and/or digital media honours program with a Visual Arts Focus, at Queensland College of Art, Griffith University

 - have a GPA of 4.0 or higher